littlespray/E-Bench/README.md

 <div align="center">
 <img src="assets/overview.jpg" width = 50% height = 50%/>
 <br>
-Overview of the E-Bench Suite
+Overview of the VE-Bench Suite
 </div>

 VE-Bench DB contains a rich collection of source videos, including real-world videos, AIGC videos, and CG videos, covering various aspects such as people, objects, animals, and landscapes.
 It also includes a variety of editing instructions across different categories, including semantic editing like addition, removal, replacement, etc., as well as structural changes in size, shape, etc., and stylizations such as color, texture, etc. Additionally, it features editing results based on different video editing models.
 We conducted a subjective experiment involving 24 participants from diverse backgrounds, resulting in 28,080 score samples.
-We further trained E-Bench QA model based on this data.
+We further trained VE-Bench QA model based on this data.
 The left image below shows the box plot of average scores obtained by each model during the subjective experiment, while the right image illustrates the scores for each model across different types of prompts.

 <div align="center">
 <img src="assets/scores.jpg" width = 70% height = 70%/>